oks-erm/help-u/README.md

 The registration process requires users to enter their password twice to ensure that they have typed it correctly.
 This is an important security measure, as it helps to prevent users from accidentally entering the wrong password.

 ### Social Auth ([uac 6](#uac6))

 AllAuth allows users to quickly and easily register and log in to the website using their existing social media accounts.
+When a user clicks on the "Sign in with Facebook" or "Sign in with Google" button, [django-allauth](https://django-allauth.readthedocs.io/en/latest/) redirects the user to the social media website where they will be prompted to grant permission to your application.
+Once the user grants permission, the social media website will redirect the user back to the website with an access token. [django-allauth](https://django-allauth.readthedocs.io/en/latest/) then uses the access token to retrieve the user's information from the social media website and create or update the user's account in the Django project.

 In this case Google and Facebook were chosen as the most of the most popular social media platforms in the world, with billions of active users and robust security protocols.
 This eliminates the need for users to create a new account or remember a separate username and password for the website, which can help to increase user engagement and retention.
 By offering social authentication options, we can increase the number of users who register for an account on the website.

-Social authentication providers, such as Google and Facebook, have their own security protocols in place to ensure that user's personal information is secure.
-By using social authentication, we can rely on these established security protocols and increase the security of the website.

 ### Reset password ([uac 30](#uac30))

 The website also provides the password reset feature, which is an important security feature that allows users to reset their password if they have forgotten it or if their account has been compromised.
 AllAuth sends out an email notification to the user with a link to reset their password, which ensures that only the user can reset the password of their account.
 The password reset feature provides a better user experience by allowing users to regain access to their account quickly and easily, which helps to increase user engagement and retention.

 ## Django Messages ([uac 31](#uac31))